Claude Code integration with Coralogix

 Activate tool detail logging

-Set OTEL_LOG_TOOL_DETAILS=1 to add Model Context Protocol (MCP) server and tool names to claude_code.tool_result log events.
+Set OTEL_LOG_TOOL_DETAILS=1 to add Model Context Protocol (MCP) server and tool names to claude_code.tool_result log events, and to populate tool_parameters for MCP and Skill tool calls (Bash tool parameters ship by default).
 Tool detail logging is off by default.

 Add custom resource dimensions